Skip to content

 9 8.0 1.0

-You can learn more about vectorbt's accessors here.
-For instance, rolling_mean is part of the accessor GenericAccessor, which can be accessed directly using vbt.
-Another popular accessor ReturnsAccessor for processing returns is a subclass of GenericAccessor and can be accessed using vbt.returns.
+You can learn more about VBT's accessors here.
+For example, rolling_mean is part of the accessor GenericAccessor, which you can access directly using vbt.
+Another popular accessor, ReturnsAccessor, is used for processing returns.
+It is a subclass of GenericAccessor and can be accessed using vbt.returns.

 >>> ret = pd.Series([0.1, 0.2, -0.1])